 The writing process will not be an easy process; it is demanding, time-consuming, and sometimes stressful.
 You will hit obstacles in the dissertation process, some of which will make you want to throw in the towel.
 You should have supportive people around you to give you that extra nudge when you are on the brink of giving up.

 The support could also come in other ways.
 For example, requesting your husband to tend to other duties such as taking a child to school, taking the trash out, or doing all the dishes.
 Moreover, if you are employed, try to get your manager on board with you and request days off to complete the dissertation.
 This will give the extra hours you need to get the dissertation done on time.

 People assume that writing a dissertation is a difficult task to accomplish.
 The truth is, the process is time-consuming, but if you do things right, it is really not a hard nut to crack.
-The key to success is to understand the dissertation format, avoid the common mistakes, and prepare adequately for the lengthy process.
+The key to success is to understand the dissertation format, avoid common mistakes, and prepare adequately for the lengthy process.

-In particular, emphasis should be placed on getting a narrow topic and conducting in-depth research to get all the materials needed to deliver a winning dissertation.
+In particular, emphasis should be placed on getting a narrow topic and conducting in-depth empirical research to get all the materials needed to deliver a winning dissertation.
 Students should also read extensively on how to write the literature review, which is an area many students struggle to nail.
 Moreover, doctoral students ought to learn about the use of relevant technology tools, including analyzing software and word processing programs.